kevaleb/marthamadeit/_fabrics/Brushed/01-white--grey-roses-with-pink-leaves-on-black-background.md

 ---
-description: 01 White & Grey Roses with Pink Leaves on Black Background
+description: NEW White & Grey Roses with Pink Leaves on Black Background
 product_types:
   - fit-n-flare
   - maxi-skirt